billyzs/letterCraze/README.md

 ###Puzzle Levels
-   The Puzzle Levels allow you to make changes to the Max Words in the Max Words text Field. ***Press Enter to Save Changes before writing to disk***
+The Puzzle Levels allow you to make changes to the Max Words in the Max Words text Field. ***Press Enter to Save Changes***

 ###Lightning Levels
-   The Lightning Levels allow you to make changes to the Time Limit. ***Press Enter to Save Changes before writing to disk***
+The Lightning Levels allow you to make changes to the Time Limit. ***Press Enter to Save Changes***

 ###Theme Levels
 For Theme Levels, You can change the Theme for the Level. ***Press Enter to Save Changes*** You can also add or remove words from the Dictionary (MAKE SURE THEY ARE SEPARATED BY COMMAS) ***Press SAVE WORDS to Save Changes***

 ## Testing